MabbottLab/MEGneto/ConfigParams.md

         <details>
           <summary>Subj</summary>
           Where: Fcp_4_beamforming to prepare the subject specific source model (with reference to the T1 template model)
+          Meaning: Not assigned a specific value, rather it is the umbrella for the fields within it.
           <ul>
           <!--BEAMFORMING.SUBJ.GRID-->
           <li>
             <details>
               <summary>Grid</summary>
               Where: Fcp_4_beamforming to prepare the subject specific source model (with reference to the T1 template model)
+              Meaning: Not assigned a specific value, rather it is the umbrella for the fields within it.
               <ul>
               <!--BEAMFORMING.SUBJ.GRID.WARPMNI-->
               <li>
                 <details>
                   <summary>Warpmni</summary>
-                  Where: Fcp_4_beamforming to prepare the subject specific source model (with reference to the T1 template model)
+                  Where: Fcp_4_beamforming to prepare the subject specific source model (with reference to the T1 template model).
                   <br>
-                  Meaning: “Yes” or “no” to specify whether we want to warp the model to the T1 model (which acts as a control to normalize across all participants)
+                  Meaning: “Yes” or “no” to specify whether we want to warp the model to the T1 model (which acts as a control to normalize across all participants).
                 </details>
               </li>
               <!--BEAMFORMING.SUBJ.GRID.NONLINEAR-->
               <li>
                 <details>
                   <summary>Nonlinear</summary>
-                  Where: Fcp_4_beamforming to prepare the subject specific source model (with reference to the T1 template model)
+                  Where: Fcp_4_beamforming to prepare the subject specific source model (with reference to the T1 template model).
+                  Meaning: “Yes” or “no” to indicate whether non-linear normalization should be used.
                 </details>
               </li>
               <!--BEAMFORMING.SUBJ.GRID.UNIT-->